norswap/autumn/doc/A2-first-grammar.md

 [*1]: #footnote1
 <h6 id="footnote1" display=none;></h6>

-(*1) Beware that BNF is normally a notation for Context-Free Grammars (CFG), and Autumn's grammar are not CFGs.
+(*1) Beware that EBNF is normally a notation for Context-Free Grammars (CFG), and Autumn's grammar are not CFGs.
 See (TODO) for more info.